davidvarga/MBeautifier/README.md

 Main features
 -------------

- - Padding operators with white spaces based on the configuration.
+ - Padding operators with white spaces based on the XML configuration file.
- - Fixing white space padding of keywords
+ - Correction white space padding of keywords
  - Correction of indentation using the Smart Indent functionality of the Matlab Editor
  - Removal of continuous empty lines (the number can be configured)
- - Optionally inserting missing element separators (commas) in matrix and cell array declarations
+ - Optionally inserting missing element separators (commas) in matrix and cell array initializations
- - Different working modes: format the current page of the Matlab editor, format only a selection in the Matlab Editor or format files
+ - Different working modes: format the current page of the Matlab editor, format only a selection in the Matlab Editor or format file(s)

 Deployment and Configuration
 ----------------------------